awsdocs/aws-config-developer-guide/doc_source/config-concepts.md

 ## Control Access to AWS Config<a name="config-concepts-iam"></a>

 AWS Identity and Access Management is a web service that enables Amazon Web Services \(AWS\) customers to manage users and user permissions\.
 Use IAM to create individual users for anyone who needs access to AWS Config\.
 Create an IAM user for yourself, give that IAM user administrative privileges, and use that IAM user for all of your work\.
 By creating individual IAM users for people accessing your account, you can give each IAM user a unique set of security credentials\.
 You can also grant different permissions to each IAM user\.
 If necessary, you can change or revoke an IAM user’s permissions at any time\.
-For more information, see [Controlling Permissions for AWS Config](example-policies.md)\.
+For more information, see [AWS Identity and Access Management](security-iam.md)\.

 ## Partner Solutions<a name="config-concepts-partner-solutions"></a>

 AWS partners with third\-party specialists in logging and analysis to provide solutions that use AWS Config output\.
-For more information, visit the AWS Config detail page at [AWS AWS Config](https://aws.amazon.com/config)\.
+For more information, visit the AWS Config detail page at [ AWS Config](https://aws.amazon.com/config)\.